Activate your Florida, Georgia or North Carolina license with Park Place.

 Step 1.
 Knowing your area

 Find commercial buildings in your local area that have sat vacant for some time.
 If you drive past one that looks in distress, write down the address.
 Commercial could mean anything from an old restaurant, to a warehouse or car dealership.
-The main thing you are looking for is vacancy for more than a few months.
+The main thing you are looking for is property that has sat vacant for sometime.

 Step 2.
 Find out who the owner is